 Infant Bath Tub

 You don’t need to buy a separate infant bathtub.
 You can just use the sink alone or a big bucket during the first few months, and then move on to the regular bathtub.
 But wet babies are very slippery and bathtubs are very hard.
+It’s definitely safer to use an infant tub (if you use it appropriately).
 If you want the convenience of an infant tub, ask yourself: Do I want a tub that works in the sink only, or that grows with my baby?
 There are many types of infant tubs out there: •Standard Plastic •Hammock/Sling •Convertible/Grows with Baby •Collapsible •Cushion •Bucket •Inflatable

 You don’t need to spend a lot of money to get something you like using, but I’ll include a range of prices in ones that are recommended.

 Puj Tub • Fisher-Price Whale of a Tub • First Years Infant To Toddler Tub with Sling